-In order to counteract the slippery grip of the ball, football gloves were created to help ensure that the ball wouldn’t slip out of the human hand.
+To counteract the slippery grip of the ball, football gloves were created to help ensure that the ball wouldn’t slip out of the human hand.

 The wide receive glove is made of silicone or neoprene on the front of the gloves.
-This is the rubber tacky substance that most companies use.
+This is the rubber-tacky substance that most companies use.

 Wide receivers in football have 2 responsibilities: block the opposing player on a run play, and catch the ball on a pass play.